chennaitricolor/wastexchange-infra/README.md

 * Conatains scripts for creating IAM roles used for managing AWS resources
 * Setup using AWS admin credentials

-### app
+### ec2

+* Contains scripts for creating EC2 instance for the app
+* Setup using the `terraform-deploy` role.
+Users of the AWS account can assume this role and apply the changes
+* Use terraform workspaces to switch between different environments.
+Available workspaces:
+    - staging

+## rds

-* Contains scripts for  creating EC2, RDS, Route53 etc for the application
+* Contains scripts for creating RDS (database) for the app
 * Setup using the `terraform-deploy` role.
 Users of the AWS account can assume this role and apply the changes
 * Use terraform workspaces to switch between different environments.
 Available workspaces:
     - staging